Nintendo Selects: 1996–2011: Player's Choice

-2011–2016: Nintendo Selects
+2011–2019: Nintendo Selects

-The Player's Choice label was renamed Nintendo Selects on May 15, 2011.
+The Player's Choice label was renamed Nintendo Selects in May 2011.
 The first Wii games added were The Legend of Zelda: Twilight Princess, Animal Crossing: City Folk, Mario Super Sluggers and Wii Sports.
 The New Play Control! version of Pikmin 2 debuted in North America as a Nintendo Selects title, alongside New Play Control!
 Mario Power Tennis.
+Mario Party 8 and Wii Sports Resort were added to Nintendo Selects line in 2013 in UK.
+These launches coincided with the Wii Mini launch, on March 22.
+Super Smash Bros.
+Brawl, Mario Kart Wii, Super Mario Galaxy, The Legend of Zelda: Twilight Princess and Wii Sports + Wii Sports Resort were added to the new Nintendo Selects Australian line, priced at AU$49.95 and NZ$59.95 with the release date of November 7, 2013.

-On February 28, 2013, Nintendo announced that the UK would receive two new Nintendo Selects games: Mario Party 8 and Wii Sports Resort.
-These launches coincided with the Wii Mini launch, on March 22, 2013.
-On October 22, 2013, Super Smash Bros.
-Brawl, Mario Kart Wii, Super Mario Galaxy, The Legend of Zelda: Twilight Princess and Wii Sports + Wii Sports Resort were announced for the new Nintendo Selects Australian line, priced at AU$49.95 and NZ$59.95 with the release date of November 7, 2013.
+As of 2014, recommended retail prices are £19.99 in the United Kingdom, US$19.99 in the United States, CDN$19.99 in Canada, A$49.95 in Australia and €29.99 throughout the Eurozone.

-On September 28, 2015, Nintendo of Europe announced a Nintendo Selects range of games for the Nintendo 3DS.
+In 2015, Nintendo of Europe began to release Nintendo Selects range of games for the Nintendo 3DS.
 The label was then expanded to the Wii U alongside select Wii and Nintendo 3DS titles in Canada, released on March 11, 2016, priced at CA$29.99.
-On March 10, 2016, a range of Nintendo Selects were announced for release on April 15, 2016 in Europe.
+A range of Nintendo Selects titles was launched the following month in Europe.